funinkina/portfolio/content/blog/analyzing_mcp_hype.md

 ---

 ## Why the hype?
 Let's be real, we all have been in a situation where we need to write a professional email, and send it with slight changes to a lot of people.
-You surely can use ChatGPT to write it, but wouldn't it be better if it can also send to the peope you want?
+You surely can use ChatGPT to write it, but wouldn't it be better if it can also send to the people you want?
 Specifically curated for each one of them.
 So wouldn't it be great if your LLMs can just do the task for you?
 This is where MCP steps in.

 ## Origin of MCP
 In November of last year, Anthropic [introduced](https://www.anthropic.com/news/model-context-protocol) (more accurately - open sourced it) the Model Context Protocol (MCP), and it quickly gained significant traction in the AI community.
 Its popularity has surged to the point where major players like Google, OpenAI, and Microsoft have begun to adopt it.